-- Individual farmers and farmer producer organizations are not equal entities with respect to capacities for price negotiation, enforcing payment, or access to grievance redress, in the free market ecosystem proposed in the law.
+- Individual farmers and farmer producer organizations are not equal entities with respect to capacities for price negotiation, enforcing payment, or access to grievance redress, whereas the includes them in the same definition.

 “scheduled farmers’ produce” – the agricultural produce specified under any State APMC Act for regulation